k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15b_table_subset.md

 # Task - Table Subset

-The table subset enables an optional filtering on the records extracted for the task's tables.
+The table subset enables an optional filtering of the records extracted for the task's tables.
 The table subset is available when selecting the [Tables](14c_task_source_component_tables.md#task---source-component---tables) option in the Source component, i.e., creating a task on tables only.

-A filter can be added to one, several, or all task's table.
+A filter can be added to one, several, or all task's tables.

-Click the filter icon next to the table and populate the filtering parameters for the table:
+Click the filter icon next to a table and populate the filtering parameters for the table: